-The standard reverberation mapping paradigm also explains the 23-day time lag between the 5100 Å continuum light curve and the H $\beta$ light curve as due to the light travel time between the accretion disk and BLR (Fig. 14-top).
-This lag agrees well with the radiusluminosity relation (Bentz et al. 2013).
-That said, the UV lines like Ly $\alpha$ and C IV are more complicated, as the first 55 days (before HJD 2459232) show a much weaker correlation between continuum and the C IV broad emission line than later epochs (Fig. 14-bottom).
-The ~ 2-3 day lags of the UV lines are much shorter than the H $\beta$ lags and in fact, are comparable to the lags between day lags of the UV lines are much shorter than the H $\beta$ lags, and in fact, are comparable to the lags between UV and the NIR continuum, which may suggest that the UV broad line region and the outer accretion disk are co-spatial.
-Future work modelling the reverberation lags will put better constraints on the geometry and dynamics of the accretion disk and broad line region, but for reference, 1 light-day corresponds to a distance of 455 $GM/c^2$ in units of gravitational radii.
+The standard reverberation mapping paradigm also explains the 23 day time lag between the 5100 Å continuum light curve and the H β light curve as due to the light travel time between the accretion disk and BLR (top panel of Figure 14).
+This lag agrees well with the radius-luminosity relation (Bentz et al. 2013).
+That said, the UV lines like $Ly\alpha$ and C IV are more complicated, as the first 55 days (before HJD 2459232) show a much weaker correlation between continuum and the Civ broad emission line than later epochs (bottom panel of Figure 14).
+The \sim 2-3 day lags of the UV lines are much shorter than the H β lags, and in fact, are comparable to the lags between UV and the NIR continuum, which may suggest that the UV broad-line region and the outer accretion disk are cospatial.
+Future work modeling the reverberation lags will put better constraints on the geometry and dynamics of the accretion disk and broad-line region, but for reference, 1 light-day corresponds to a distance of $455 GM/c^2$ in units of gravitational radii.